qobbysam/FilesUnlimited/README.md

 This application uses Minio for the the data location.

-You can serve files by rest server
+You can serve files from data location by rest server

-You can write to files by rpc
+You can write files to data location  by rpc